Incidence Bounds for Block Designs

 \end{corollary}

-Vinh \cite{vinh2011szemeredi} proved Corollary \ref{th:ffIncidenceBound} in the case $m = n-1$, and Bennett, Iosevich, and Pakianathan \cite{bennett2012three} derived the bounds for the remaining values of $m$ from Vinh's bound using elementary combinatorial arguments.
+Vinh \cite{vinh2011szemeredi} proved Corollary \ref{th:ffIncidenceBound} in the case $m = n-1$, and Bennett, Iosevich, and Pakianathan \cite{bennett2012three} derived the bounds for the remaining values of $m$ from Vinh's bound, using elementary combinatorial arguments.
 Vinh's proof is based on spectral graph theory, analogous to the proof of Theorem \ref{th:designIncidenceBound} that we present in Section \ref{sec:incidenceProofs}.
 Cilleruelo proved a result similar to Vinh's using Sidon sets \cite{cilleruelo2012combinatorial}.

-We also show lower bounds on the number of $t$-rich blocks determined by a set of points, and on the number of $t$-rich points determined by a set of points.
+We also show lower bounds on the number of $t$-rich blocks determined by a set of points, and on the number of $t$-rich points determined by a set of blocks.

 While reading the statements of these theorems, it is helpful to recall from equation $(1)$ that $|X|/k = |B|/r$.

 \begin{theorem} Let $(X,B)$ be an $(r,k,\lambda)$-BIBD.
 Let $\epsilon \in \mathbb{R}_{>0}$ and $t \in \mathbb{Z}_{\geq 2}$.
 Let $P \subseteq X$ with